 Patrick, we have so many young people listening to this podcast who I'm sure are thinking of becoming researchers, policy makers, leaders, or maybe even knowledge brokers, what you have just mentioned, which is a potential career path for them?
 Something that they can also engage in and do in the future.
 What message do you have for young people?
 On their role in the building sharing and using knowledge and what can they do about knowledge brokering in their own communities and groups?

 Patrick van Weerelt: Thanks, Paulyn.
 That is really an interesting discussion.
-And I know there are so many young people deeply involved in these processes and thinking about it.
-And also then thinking about some of the things we have not yet been able to do ourselves in which we should do more of, let me come back to my original training as a human rights lawyer.
-And one of the elements as a human rights lawyer, when we’re thinking about education, we’re talking about a human rights-based approach to education, and we’re talking about absolute requirements to have education available, accessible, adaptable, and of quality.
-I think the quality element I’ll leave that out outside for now, because that is a given that should be focused on.
-But if you start focusing and reflecting on learning, and again, you’ve started reflecting on learning on sustainable development.
-We’re essentially talking about a public good.
-And if it’s a public good, it is incredibly important to ensure that we make our formats and learning available, accessible, and adaptable, and that I would strongly invite everyone actually, young people and all others to start focusing on because quite often that is a challenge in itself.
-It is also very strongly linked to this whole process of open educational resources.
-I think what is needed is a massive boost, massive ability to spread the word, be comfortable in sharing because through the sharing of experience, through the sharing of learning, we can reach so many more people that still need to be reached.
-So again, when engaging in research, when engaging in brokering always keep in mind availability, accessibility, adaptability, and of course the quality of what we’re trying.
-To put on the table and if possible, make it available to as many people as possible.
+And I know that many young people are deeply involved in these processes and are thinking about them.
+Also, considering some of the things we have not yet been able to do ourselves and should do more of, let me return to my original training as a human rights lawyer.
+One of the elements as a human rights lawyer, when we're discussing education, is a human rights-based approach to education.
+We're talking about absolute requirements to have education available, accessible, adaptable, and of quality.
+I'll leave the quality element outside for now, as that is a given that should be focused on.
+But when you begin to focus and reflect on learning, especially learning on sustainable development, you're essentially discussing a public good.
+If it's a public good, it is incredibly important to ensure that we make our formats and learning available, accessible, and adaptable.
+I would strongly invite everyone, young people and others, to start focusing on this, as it's often a challenge.
+This is also strongly linked to the whole process of open educational resources.
+What is needed is a significant boost, a massive ability to spread the word, and being comfortable with sharing.
+Through the sharing of experiences and learning, we can reach many more people who still need to be reached.
+So, when engaging in research and brokering, always keep in mind availability, accessibility, adaptability, and of course, the quality of what we're trying to present.
+And if possible, make it available to as many people as possible.
 This is easier said than done.
-It might sound extremely logical that this is how we should be doing it, but we have basically, we experienced it ourselves that it is not always as straightforward for different kinds of reasons as one thing but we really need to get a boost.
-We need to get a much more energetic community out there, which is also talking to, again, talk to people who are not like yourself.
-That is still a challenge that we’re seeing, right?
-If you are in one area, if you’re an economist, start talking to the environmentalist.
-If you’re an environmentalist, start talking to the economists, et cetera, et cetera.
-It’s that sharing building and knowledge brokering that is required.
-And I would think young people are much more easy-going in those and much more fluent in making that happen.
-And that’s what we’re seeing of course, but I think that is absolutely strongly recommended from where I’m sitting.
+It might sound extremely logical that this is how we should be doing it, but we have experienced that it's not always as straightforward for various reasons.
+However, we really need to receive a boost.
+We need to have a much more energetic community out there, one that also engages with people who are not like themselves.
+That is still a challenge that we're observing.
+If you are in one area, such as economics, start conversing with environmentalists.
+If you're an environmentalist, initiate conversations with economists, and so on.
+It's that sharing, building, and knowledge brokering that is required.
+I believe young people are much more open to these interactions and are more adept at making them happen.
+This is what we're seeing, of course, and I think it's strongly recommended from where I'm sitting.

 Paulyn Duman: Thank you so much, Patrick.
 It's such a pleasure to have you at SDG Learncast.